winny-/abl-mode/README.md

 # abl-mode
-An Emacs major mode for editing Progress/ABL files.
+An Emacs major mode for editing Progress OpenEdge/Advanced Business Language files.

 #Installation

-For now you have to download it, put it in your `.emacs.d`, and put `(load-file "abl-mode.el")` in your `init.el` file.
+Download `abl-mode.el`, put it in your `~/.emacs.d/` directory (or somehwere on your Emacs load path), and add `(load-file "abl-mode.el")` to your `~/emacs.d/init.el` and you should open `*.p` files in ABL mode (or you can invoke it explicitly with `M-x abl-mode`).

 #Contributing

-If you'd like to improve abl-mode, you can
+Improve `abl-mode` by

- * Use it.
+ * Using it (if you find yourself having to program in ABL)
- * Open [issues](https://github.com/neganp/abl-mode/issues) if you find bugs or want to suggest new features.
+ * Open [issues](https://github.com/neganp/abl-mode/issues) if you find bugs or want to suggest new features (better support for automatic indentation would be great!).
- * If you you know some ELisp, pull requests or feedback are welcome.
+ * Open a pull request.

 #Roadmap